 - All of our guides have been to Upper Dolpo at least two to three times a year so that you can be sure of their experience in this region.

 - Our guide is mostly young but also experienced and well educated.
 The guides can speak very well in English, and also in other languages in some cases.

 - All our guides from our previous clients were received 5 out of a scale of 5 stars.
 So, we would like to make sure that you enjoy your time with Himalayan Exploration.

 - Each guide has an excellent connection on the way to locals and tea-houses.
 So contact with tea houses or seeking accommodation is not a problem.

-- To ensure that you have a good relationship with the guide, we arrange meetings with a guide before departure, or even by telephone before confirming trekking with us.
-You can ask the guide for questions and check expertise and experience.
+- To ensure that you have a good relationship with the guide, we arrange meetings with a guide before departure or telephone before confirming trekking with us.
+Likewise, you can ask the guide for questions and check expertise and experience.
 If you’re not pleased for any reason, we’d be happy to include another guide that suits your needs.

 How to find a good company that specializes in Upper Dolpo Trek?

 Here are a few tips on how to find the right travel company for your next Dolpo adventure.
 Some of my ideas below could save a few hundred dollars but still end up with the best service.
 At the same time, you can make sure that you have everything, particularly when you want to go with a large and expensive company!